 The main playbook that sets everything except the firewall.

 A separate playbook to set up the software firewall.
 Most sysadmins have their own firewall experience, and may or may not choose to use this playbook.

 Roles are basically pre-packaged subroutines with their own default variables.
 Several roles are part of the Plone Ansible Playbook kit and will be present in your initial checkout.
 These include roles that set up the HAProxy load balancer, varnish cache, nginx http server, postfix SMTP agent, munin-node monitoring, logwatch log analysis, message-of-the-day and a fancy setup for restarting ZEO clients.

 Other roles, including the role that actually sets up Plone, are loaded when you use

 ansible-galaxy to fetch the items listed in

 A Vagrant setup file that will allow you to create guest virtual hosts for any of the platforms we support and will run Ansible as the provisioner with playbook.yml.
-This currently defaults to building a Trusty box, but you may pick others by naming them on the vagrant up command line.
+This defaults to building a Xenial box, but you may pick others by naming them on the vagrant up command line.

 When you use vagrant commands, vagrant controls the ssh connection.